-- National Knife Collectors Association and National Knife Museum – Promoting the hobby of knife collecting for over forty years.
+- National Knife Collectors Association – Promoting the hobby of knife collecting

-- Steel Guide – properties of stainless and non-stainless steel provided by A. G. Russell on his website.
+- Steel Guide Chart – properties of stainless and non-stainless steel provided by A. G. Russell on his website

 - Contending With Counterfeits – AKTI and the knife industry take on the problem of inferior products made and sold illegally.